MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 > [!IMPORTANT]
 > The user executing the FAILOVER command must be DBManager on both the primary server and the secondary server.

 FORCE_FAILOVER_ALLOW_DATA_LOSS
 Promotes the secondary database in geo-replication partnership on which the command is executed to become the primary and demotes the current primary to become the new secondary.
 Use this command only when the current primary is no longer available.
 It is designed for disaster recovery only, when restoring availability is critical, and some data loss is acceptable.

 During a forced failover:
 1. The specified secondary database immediately becomes the primary database and begins accepting new transactions.
 2. When the original primary can reconnect with the new primary, an incremental backup is taken on the original primary, and the original primary becomes a new secondary.
 3. To recover data from this incremental backup on the old primary, the user engages devops/CSS.
 4. If there are additional secondaries, they are automatically reconfigured to become secondaries of the new primary.
 This process is asynchronous and there may be a delay until this process completes.
 Until the reconfiguration has completed, the secondaries continue to be secondaries of the old primary.

 > [!IMPORTANT]
-> The user executing the FORCE_FAILOVER_ALLOW_DATA_LOSS command must be DBManager on both the primary server and the secondary server.
+> The user executing the `FORCE_FAILOVER_ALLOW_DATA_LOSS` command must be belong to the `dbmanager` role on both the primary server and the secondary server.

 ## Remarks
 To remove a database, use [DROP DATABASE](../../t-sql/statements/drop-database-transact-sql.md).
 To decrease the size of a database, use [DBCC SHRINKDATABASE](../../t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql.md).

-The ALTER DATABASE statement must run in autocommit mode (the default transaction management mode) and is not allowed in an explicit or implicit transaction.
+The `ALTER DATABASE` statement must run in autocommit mode (the default transaction management mode) and is not allowed in an explicit or implicit transaction.

 Clearing the plan cache causes a recompilation of all subsequent execution plans and can cause a sudden, temporary decrease in query performance.
 For each cleared cachestore in the plan cache, the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log contains the following informational message: " [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] has encountered %d occurrence(s) of cachestore flush for the '%s' cachestore (part of plan cache) due to some database maintenance or reconfigure operations".
 This message is logged every five minutes as long as the cache is flushed within that time interval.